 #21 – Chả Giò/Nem Rán – Fried Spring rolls

 I never did find out the exact difference between “Chả Giò” and “Nem Rán”.
 Some locals told me it’s just different names in the North and the South of Vietnam for spring rolls.
 Others told me that “nem” is only used when there is ground meat in the filling.
 Others again told me that “nem” is for spring rolls with any meat, no matter if it’s ground, although salad rolls are also called “nem”.
 Well, if the Vietnamese don’t know, how should I?

 Anyway, what I did learn is that actually any kind of filling is used.
 Most common is pork mixed with mushroom and shredded vegetables like beansprouts and carrots.
 But also chicken, crab, shrimp, tofu, jicama, cabbage, rice vermicelli and even curried sweet potatoes are often used.
 Basically, anything goes.

 Vietnamese spring rolls are preferably rolled in rice paper.
-Often, wheat flour paper is used instead, because rice paper easily breaks during the frying process and they only stay crisp for a few hours.
+However, often wheat flour paper is used instead, because rice paper easily breaks during the frying process.
+Also, rice paper rolls only stay crisp for a few hours.
 Technically, the wheat flour rolls should be named “egg-rolls” rather than spring rolls (there’s egg in the paper), but in practice, no-one does.

 My conclusion is to just enjoy these little tasty treats by whatever name.
 You can have a favorite of course.
 Mine is absolutely the fresh crab/shrimp spring rolls.
 Most expensive and most difficult to make, but definitely the best.
 Enjoy them with the typical Vietnamese dip of fish sauce, lemon juice, chili, sugar and garlic.